leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 let priusCarPrice = toyataCarModelPriceLookUpTable['Prius'];
 ```

-As you can see, the car model's name is very easy to use as a key.
+The car model's name is used as a key and it maps nicely.
 However, this is not always the case.
+There are some cases where the key is not always as easy to determine.

+Here's an example with used cars:

-In the case of used cars with varying years we need the following helper function to assign a key.
+ with varying years we need the following helper function to assign a key.

 ```javascript
 // Helper function